 This feature will be supported in an upcoming release.

-is not provided, the transaction will be submitted to the first chain in the list (e.g., <chain_id_1>
+If targetChainId is not provided, the transaction will be submitted to the first chain in the list (e.g., chain1 or amoy in the examples above).

 Processing infinite orders of magnitude of financial strategies from DeFi protocols is infeasible for human consumption.
 An AVS-verified agent system that autonomously interacts with DeFi protocols across multiple chains on behalf of users—handling tasks like yield farming, rebalancing, or collateral management.
 The AVS coordinates agent task execution across chains, verifies interactions with DeFi protocols, and slashes malicious behavior.